 Safer Internet Day

-Safer Internet Day 2023 will take place on the 7th of February 2023, with celebrations and learning based around the theme ‘Want to talk about it?
+Safer Internet Day takes place every year and celebrates learning based around the themes such as ‘Want to talk about it?
 Making space for conversations about life online’.

 Coordinated in the UK by the UK Safer Internet Centre, the celebration sees thousands of organisations get involved to promote the safe, responsible and positive use of digital technology for children and young people.